 Hotline Portfolio Approach

+The Portfolio Approach is based on a weighting of 20 positions over the 11 S&P 500 sectors and a cash position.
+The amount of exposure based on a portfolio of $100,000 would be broken down into investing blocks of $5,000.
 The Portfolio Approach has weightings for each sector.
 Investors should have at least the number of positions in the weighting scale in their portfolio.
+Subscribers with larger portfolios could have up to 25 positions.
 For instance, if the sector has a 2 rating, we are overweight the sector, so investors should have at least 2 positions in that sector.
-We suggest buying one of each sector recommended first if possible.
+We suggest buying one stock from each of the sectors recommended first, if possible.

 From time to time, we will ask subscribers to short stocks and adjust cash as warranted by market conditions.
 You MUST go short or have exposure to the downside from time to time to make money long term.
 Even when we think the price is right, it does not always mean the backdrop is right to buy stocks.
 And, although the focus is not day to day trading, some environments are better than others to buy stocks.

 Please review the Portfolio Approach each Friday and read our new comments on the sectors and any changes to our weightings and positions that comes out daily.

 Products & Services |